 Why do you want to do this?
 By having a clear and concise reason for your project it will be easier to work with contractors.
 It will also help reduce tensions in your family since everyone will be on the same page.
 Preparation and knowledge are your most precious tools when getting the ball rolling on any project.

 Fitting a bathtub is one of the easiest ways to ease yourself into a major home remodeling project.
 Pick out a new design and go from there.
-If you do it yourself, read a guide first.
 In time, you will have a beautiful home that reflects your own tastes and needs.